Git

 Submodule path 'DbConnector': checked out 'd0354fc054692d3906c85c3af05ddce39a1c0644'

-This command will by default assume that you want to update the checkout to the master branch of the submodule repository.
+This command will by default assume that you want to update the checkout to the default branch of the remote submodule repository (the one pointed to by HEAD on the remote).
 You can, however, set this to something different if you want.
 For example, if you want to have the DbConnector submodule track that repository’s “stable” branch, you can set it in either your .gitmodules file (so everyone else also tracks it), or just in your local .git/config file.
 Let’s set it in the .gitmodules file:

 $ git config -f .gitmodules submodule.DbConnector.branch stable